 It Takes Time to Build a List

 There are a few options when it comes to building your list.
-First, you can purchase a list of emails from a distributor: this is not the best investment since email addresses fluctuate often and your message will easily come off as spam.
+First, you can purchase a list of email addresses from a distributor.
+This is not the best investment since email addresses fluctuate often and your message will easily come off as spam.
 Another option is to create your own list: create consistent content and build a strong customer base to draw from.
 Lastly, using incentives such as discounts, webinars, or freebies will draw recipients to open your emails.
 Eventually, this will convert strangers into leads for your business, but it is definitely not a fast and simple way to build your business.

 Direct Mail Pros

 Direct mail is cost-effective because it can target more defined groups to receive ads.
 If you are running a small niche business you’ll get better results with targeted mailing, by filtering prospects by age, gender, income, shopping preferences, lifestyle, and other demographic and psychographic criteria.
 Such data is very hard to access when building an email list.
 With targeting comes segmentation and personalization, that will allow you to send only relevant offers to the most interested individuals.